stefan22/AWS-ET/DesigningForFailure.md

 			- paid plan offers higher frequency monitoring intervals (1 minute) versus 5-minute intervals free plan
 			- pre defined metrics
 			- monitor aggregate metrics

+	## Elastic Block Storage (EBS) Volume Storage

+			- If you're running an application on EC2 and this application is storing data on the instance, you need to know about your storage options and how to design to ensure you are able to retain this data in the event an instance were to fail.

+			- In AWS storage comes in 2 options:

+						- Elastic Block Storage (Persistent) and	//it persists after instance is terminated
+						- Ephemeral Storage (Not Persistent)		// does not survive terminantion

+			- EBS are storage resources that you create separately from EC2 instances.
+			- Then you attach the EBS volumes to EC2 instances.
+			- Once attached you can create a file system or run a database on top of these storage devices.
+			- Volumes up to 1TB
+			- Attach multiple volumes to a single instance
+			- Create point-in time snapshots
+			- Copy snapshots across regions
+			- Use snapshots to instantiate new volumes
+			- In order to make your snapshow complete, you need to pause all writes to the volume otherwise it only captures data that has been written
+			- EBS snapshots are stored incrementally
+			- Snapshots can also be used to change attributes of existing EBS volumes
+			- Snapshots can be used to resize volumes and easy to share